 Plants associated with her name include Populus balsamifera 'Vita Sackville-West'.

-He was the founder (1872) and director of the Arnold Arboretum at Harvard University near Boston, Massachusetts.
-A plant explorer, he first identified Malus toringo subsp. sargentii and Prunus sargentii on trips to Asia.
+He was the founder (1872) and director of the Arnold Arboretum at Harvard University near Boston, Massachusetts for over 50 years.
+A plant explorer, Sargent first identified Malus toringo subsp. sargentii and Prunus sargentii on trips to Asia.

-Plants named in his honor include Cedrus libani 'Sargentii', Viburnum sargentii and Chaenomeles japonica 'Sargentii'.
+Plants named in his honor include Cedrus libani 'Sargentii', Viburnum sargentii , Chaenomeles japonica 'Sargentii', Juniperus sargentii, Magnolia sargentiana, Malus sargentii, Prunus sargentii, Quercus x sargentii, Rhododendron 'Mrs. Charles S. Sargent', Spiraea sargentiana and Viburnum sargentii.

 His books include "A New Tree Biology", "Modern Arboriculture", "Tree Pruning", and "100 Tree Myths."

-A Bavarian who went to Japan in 1823 as a doctor at the Dutch trading post of Deshima.
-With Zuccarini he published Flora Japonica in 1833.
+A Bavarian who went to Japan in 1823 as a medical doctor at the Dutch trading post of Deshima, von Siebold became one of the great plant explorers.
+With Zuccarini, von Siebold published the book, Flora Japonica, in 1833.
 He documented his collections at the Leiden Botanic Garden in Holland, where a Japanese Garden in his memory may be found.

-A Swede from the University of Uppsala and a pupil of Linnaeus accompanied Sir Joseph Banks on Captain James Cook's first expedition in the Endeavour (1768-71).
-His name traversii has been given to a number of plant names.
+A Swede from the University of Uppsala and a pupil of Linnaeus, Solander accompanied Sir Joseph Banks on Captain James Cook's first expedition in the Endeavour (1768-71).
+He and Banks were the first plant people to land in Australia which lead to the name Botany Bay for the body of water along the shoreline where they landed.

-French horticulturist who was once a cavalry officer in the service of Napoleon.
-The specific epithet, soulangeanus, was named for him.
-In about 1820, he hybridized the magnolia, Magnolia x soulangiana.
+French horticulturist and writer who was once a cavalry officer in the service of Napoleon.
+The specific epithet, soulangiana, was named for him.
+In about 1820, he hybridized the saucer magnolia, Magnolia x soulangiana.

 This French botanist and plant explorer was a colleague of the botanist, Father Jean Marie Delavay.
-He collected hundreds of new plants to send back to Europe but eventually was taken prisoner in Tibet, tortured and shot.
+He collected hundreds of new plants to send back to Europe but eventually was taken prisoner in Tibet, tortured and shot to death.

 German nurseryman working in Vomero, Italy near Naples.